balderdashy/sails-docs/reference/sails.config/sails.config.session.md

-# sails.config.session
+# `sails.config.session`

-Configuration for Sails's built-in session support.
+Configuration for Sails' built-in session support.

-Sails's default session integration leans heavily on the great work already done by Express and Connect, but also adds a bit of its own special sauce by hooking into the request interpreter.
+Sails' default session integration leans heavily on the great work already done by Express and Connect, but also adds a bit of its own special sauce by hooking into the request interpreter.
 This allows Sails to access and auto-save any changes your code makes to `req.session` when handling a virtual request from Socket.io.
-Most importantly, it means you can just write code that uses `req.session` in the way you might be used to from Express or Connect; whether your controller actions are designed to handle HTTP requests, WebSocket messages, or both.
+Most importantly, it means you can just write code that uses `req.session` in the way you might be used to from Express or Connect, whether your controller actions are designed to handle HTTP requests, WebSocket messages, or both.

 ### Properties